seanj06/Burgers-R-Us-P5/TESTING.md

 #### 45. [USER STORY: Update Review](https://github.com/seanj06/Burgers-R-Us-P5/issues/40)

-As a user I can update any reviews I have written so that I can fix any mistakes I mad while writing it
+As a user I can update any reviews I have written so that I can fix any mistakes I made while writing it

 This user story had a should-have label